 To do so, you need the right data insights to get to know them.
 If your customer data is sitting in different databases such as a billing, customer service calls, service departments, and so forth, be sure to consolidate all this data into one CRM system or marketing database.
 As each of these customer details come together, you can quickly gain a better understanding of your customer segments.

 Third-party data sets add additional value by rich insights to enhance your customer view.
-Any number of data elements can be appended to your records, such as age, income, occupation, birthdate, online IDs for digital targeting, and much more.
-Specialty automotive data sources can further drive the most relevant offers by knowing the make, model and year of the current vehicle they drive, whether or not they are in positive equity, and data about other vehicles in the household.
+Any number of data elements can be appended to your records, such as age, income, occupation, and much more.
+Specialty automotive data sources can further drive the most relevant offers by knowing the make, model and year of the current vehicle they drive, whether or not they are in positive equity and data about other vehicles in the household.

 By understanding your customers on a more personal level, including what motivates and drives them to purchase, personalized offers and the most relevant messages can be delivered – creating a great customer experience by showing your customers that you care.